trentm/go-tool/src/trentm.com/index.markdown

 Think of it as a super `cd`.

-On Windows, `go` also integrates with the [Dave's Quick Search Deskbar](http://www.dqsd.net/), and excellent tool itself.
+On Windows, `go` also integrates with the [Dave's Quick Search Deskbar](http://www.dqsd.net/), an excellent tool itself.
 As well, the `-o` allows you to open your named shortcut in Explorer.

 `go` is free (MIT License).
 Please send any feedback to [Trent